mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   this package can be found
   `here <http://www.indiana.edu/%7Epavlab/software/seispp/html/index.html>`__.

-| To build the core data objects from this older library we followed
+| To design the core data objects from this older library we followed
-  standard advice and mostly burned the original keeping only the most generic with features the authors had found essential over the years.
+  standard advice and mostly burned the original code keeping only the most generic to handle concepts the authors had found essential over the years.
 The revisions followed these guidelines:

 -  Make the API as generic as possible.